zeropoolnetwork/sharded-storage-docs/article/main.md

    $$\phi = O\left(\alpha - \psi\right),$$

-   where $\psi$ is part of free space in the current pool.
+   where $\psi$ is part of the free space in the current pool.

 The resulting formula takes the form: